biicode/docs/libs/lib_gmock.rst

 You can find here the `Gmock biicode library site <https://www.biicode.com/google/blocks/google/gmock/branches/master>`_ .

-The following example shows how to use the gmock tests.
+The following example shows a simple use of gmock test.
+You can find this example and another ones in `google/gmocksamples <https://www.biicode.com/google/blocks/google/gmocksamples/branches/master>`_ .

 .. code-block:: cpp
 	:linenos:

-	// Copyright 2008, Google Inc.
+	// Copyright 2013, Google Inc.
 	// All rights reserved.
 	//
 	// Redistribution and use in source and binary forms, with or without